John Herdman: New Zealand women's national team

-Coaching career: Canada

-Canada women's national soccer team
+Canada women's national team

-Herdman took over for the Canada women's national soccer team in 2011 from Carolina Morace after Canada finished last in their 2011 FIFA Women's World Cup group.
+Herdman took over for the Canada women's national team in 2011 from Carolina Morace after Canada finished last in their 2011 World Cup group.
 The Canada women's team were in disarray.
 Some veteran players were contemplating early retirements until Herdman arrived.
 Shortly after, he led them to a gold medal finish at the 2011 Pan American Games in Mexico.

 He guided the team through the CONCACAF Olympic qualifying tournament in Vancouver, Canada, securing one of two qualifying spots for the 2012 Olympic Games in London that summer.